A Feature Selection Method for Multivariate Performance Measures: Experiments

 \section{Experiments}

-In this Section, we conduct extensive experiments to evaluate the performance of our proposed method and state-of-the-art feature selection methods: 1) SVM-RFE~\cite{Guyou02}; 2) $l_1$-SVM; 3) FGM~\cite{Tan10}.
+In this Section, we conduct extensive experiments to evaluate the performance of our proposed method and state-of-the-art feature selection methods: 1) SVM-RFE~\cite{Guyou02}; 2) $l_1$-SVM; 3) FGM~\cite{Tan10}; 4) $l_1$-bmrm-F$_1$\footnote{http://users.cecs.anu.edu.au/\~{}chteo/BMRM.html}, which is $l_1$ regularized SVM for optimizing F$_1$ score by bundle method~\cite{Teo10}.
 SVM-RFE and FGM use Liblinear software \footnote{http://www.csie.ntu.edu.tw/\~{}cjlin/liblinear/} as the QP solver for their SVM subproblems.
 For $l_1$-SVM, we also use Liblinear software, which implements the state-of-the-art $l_1$-SVM algorithm~\cite{YuanLR2009}.
+In addition to the comparison for $0$-$1$ loss, we also perform experiments on image data for F1 measure.
+Furthermore, several specific measures on the contingency table are investigated on Text datasets by comparing with $\textrm{SVM}^{perf}$ \cite{Joachims05}.
+All the datasets shown in Table~\ref{tab:datasets} are of high dimensions.

-For convenience, we name our proposed two-layer cutting plane algorithm $\textrm{FGM}_{multi}^{\Delta}$, where $\Delta$ represents different type of multivariate performance measures.
-We implemented Algorithm \ref{algo:two-layer-method} in MATLAB for all the multivariate performance measures listed above, using Mosek \cite{Andersen02} as the QCQP solver for Problem (\ref{prob:small-QCQP}) which yields a worse-case complexity of $O(KT^2)$.
+For convenience, we name our proposed two-layer cutting plane algorithm $\textrm{FS}_{multi}^{\Delta}$, where $\Delta$ represents different type of multivariate performance measures.
+We implemented Algorithm \ref{algo:two-layer-method} in MATLAB for all the multivariate performance measures listed above, using Mosek as the QCQP solver for Problem (\ref{prob:small-QCQP}) which yields a worse-case complexity of $O(KT^2)$.
+Removing inactive constraints from the working set ~\cite{Joachims09} in the inner layer is employed for speedup the QCQP problem.
 Since the values of both $K$ and $T$ are much smaller than the number of examples $n$ and its dimensionality $m$, the QCQP is very efficient as well as more accurate for large-scale and high-dimensional datasets.
 Furthermore, the codes simultaneously solve the primal and its dual form.
 So the optimal $\mu$ and $\alpha$ can be obtained after solving Problem (\ref{prob:small-QCQP}).

-For a test pattern $\textbf{x}$, the discriminant function can be obtained by $ f(\textbf{x}) = \langle \textbf{w} \odot \widetilde{\textbf{d}}, \textbf{x} \rangle $ where $\textbf{w} = \sum_{i=1}^n \beta_i \textbf{x}_i$, $\beta_i = \frac{1}{n} \sum_{k=1}^K \alpha_k (y_i - y_i^k)$, and $\widetilde{\textbf{d}} = \sum_{t=1}^T \mu_t \textbf{d}^t$.
+For a test pattern $\textbf{x}$, the discriminant function can be obtained by $ f(\textbf{x}) = \langle \textbf{w} \odot \widetilde{\textbf{d}}, \textbf{x} \rangle $ where $\textbf{w} = \sum_{i=1}^n \beta_i \textbf{x}_i$, $\beta_i = \frac{1}{n} \sum_{k=1}^K \alpha_k (y_i - y_i^k)$, and $\widetilde{\textbf{d}} = \sum_{t=1}^T \mu_t \sqrt{\textbf{d}^t}$.
 This leads to the faster prediction since only a few of the selected features are involved.
 After computing $\textbf{p}^k$, the matrices of Problem (\ref{prob:small-QCQP}) can be incrementally updated, so it can be done totally in $O(T K^2)$.